Valley Rail (ACE): History

 Construction of a concrete box culvert, kicking off the Ceres/Merced Extension, was bid in December 2023 and started in May 2024.
 The new culvert is required to support upgrades to the Lathrop Wye, and construction is scheduled to take 22 months to complete.
 A groundbreaking ceremony was held on June 20, 2024.

+After considering temporary stations as an alternate, the northern branch of this extension was delayed to 2031, representing a five-year delay.
+The southern branch of the rail extension no longer has a known target completion date.

 Proposed routes and operations

 Background

 Amtrak California Gold Runner service connects Bakersfield with Stockton via the former AT&SF route through the California Central Valley; from the Stockton Diamond, most trains turn west to Stockton (San Joaquin Street) station enroute to Oakland–Jack London Square station, while the others continue north to Sacramento station via Stockton Downtown/Cabral and Lodi Transit Station.

 ACE service connects Stockton Downtown/Cabral with San Jose Diridon station via the Fresno, Oakland, Niles, and Coast subdivisions, incorporating the former Feather River Route through Altamont Pass.
 The ACE terminus in Stockton is approximately 1.5 km from the Amtrak Gold Runner station on San Joaquin Street for Oakland-bound trains.